Dr Tarlochan Singh Gill

 In addition to being the undergraduate admissions tutor, Tarlochan teaches across all four years of the undergraduate MPharm programme specialising in Clinical Pharmacokinetics, Drug Interactions, Adverse Drug Reactions, Advanced Therapeutics and Communication Skills.

-During his career in the Pharmaceutical and Contract Research Industries, Tarlochan conducted over 150 clinical trials in both healthy volunteers and patients focusing on drug evaluation and clinical pharmacokinetics.
+During his career in the Pharmaceutical and Contract Research Industries, Tarlochan conducted over 150 clinical trials in both healthy volunteers and patients focusing on drug evaluation and clinical pharmacokinetics.back to top

-These cover both Development and evaluation of novel pharmacy services and supporting future practitioners.
-I am interested in maximising the contributions of the pharmacy team to patient care through appropriate integration with other healthcare professionals.
-Currently I am evaluating services provided by community pharmacists from the perspective of General Practitioners, patients and pharmacists.
+Tarlochan research interest is in maximising the contributions of the pharmacy team to patient care through appropriate integration with other healthcare professionals.
+Currently he is evaluating services provided by community pharmacists from the perspective of General Practitioners, patients and pharmacists.
+At large, his research covers both Development and evaluation of novel pharmacy services and supporting future practitioners.back to top

 - Gill TS, Krska J. Medicines use review: the views of general practitioners in East and West Kent.
 Pharmacoepi Drug Saf 2014; 10.1002/pds